slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Tutors Have Different Numbers of Tutees

+**Figure 2**

+*Student May Have Varying Amounts Of Mentees*

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/tutees_count.png?raw=true" width="500">

-*Figure 2.
-A student may have varying amounts of mentees.
-For instance, in a class of 32 students, the maximum number of mentees per student would likely not exceed 5, given that the number of mentors doubles in each session.*
+*Note.* For instance, in a class of 32 students, the maximum number of mentees per student would likely not exceed 5, given that the number of mentors doubles in each session.

+&nbsp;

 To estimate what tutor roles student can play in the Slonigiraf educational model and what are probabilities of playing such roles let's examine a class consisting of 32 students.
 We will explain later why probabilities of different roles are more of less the same in any student group size.